 Heart valve surgery is used to repair or replace diseased heart valves.

 Blood that flows between different chambers of your heart must flow through a heart valve.
-Blood that flows out of your heart into large arteries must flow through a heart valve.
+Blood that flows out of your heart into large arteries must also flow through a heart valve.

 These valves open up enough so that blood can flow through.
 They then close, keeping blood from flowing backward.